bustardcelly/blog-to-markdown/blog-posts/2014/02/12/cucumberjs-browser-update/index.md

   Background: Grocery List Application is Open
     Given I have opened the grocery list application

-  Scenario: Select of Add Item opens input
-    Given I have an empty grocery list view
-    When I select to add an item
-    Then I can provide a name for the grocery list item

   Scenario: Submit of valid item adds item to list
     Given I have an empty grocery list view
-    When I select to add an item
-    And I provide a valid grocery list item name
+    When I provide a valid grocery list item name
+    And I select to add an item
     Then The item is added to the grocery list view

   Scenario: Submit of valid item adds item to collection
     Given I have an empty grocery list view
-    When I select to add an item
-    And I provide a valid grocery list item name
+    When I provide a valid grocery list item name
+    And I select to add an item
     Then The item is accessible from the grocery list collection
 ```

-We have declared three __Scenarios__ that define the __Feature__ criteria in which a User interacts with DOM elements to add and view a new item to the Grocery List application.
+We have declared two __Scenarios__ that define the __Feature__ criteria in which a User interacts with DOM elements to add and view a new item to the Grocery List application.

 Running that produces the expected `undefined` steps notification: